Family in Chinatown

 Explore Chinatown and Union Square

 Most Chinese New Year activities will be in Chinatown, the oldest and largest of its kind in the United States.
 On Saturday, Feb.
-4, the parade will start on Market Street, snaking around downtown with the end of the parade route in the heart of Chinatown.
+24, the parade will start on Market Street, snaking through downtown and Union Square to its end in the heart of Chinatown.
+This year's Grand Marshal is Golden Globe-winning actress Awkwafina, who starred in Marvel's "Shang-Chi and the Legend of the Ten Rings," filmed right here in San Francisco.

 Night Moves

 No New Year’s celebration is complete without nighttime libations.
-Find the best places to have a drink in Chinatown or any other San Francisco neighborhoods with our guide to the city after hours.
+Find the best places to have a drink in Chinatown or any other San Francisco neighborhood with our guide to the city after hours.

 Walking Tours

 Chinatown’s rich history is difficult to condense.
-Luckily, San Francisco City Guides, Wok Wiz Tours and All About Chinatown Tours are reliable ways to get educated about this storied neighborhood as you explore with all your senses.
+Luckily, San Francisco City Guides, Wok Wiz Tours, and All About Chinatown Tours are reliable ways to get educated about this storied neighborhood.
 Be sure to include a visit to the Chinese Historical Society of America for a deeper understanding of the community, too.

 Ladies looking down Grant Street in Chinatown